366 pointsby saikatsg6 months ago23 comments

 I'm a strong believer in that LLMs will change how we develop and create software development tools.
 In the past, you would need Google and Microsoft level of funding to integrate natural language into a tool, but with LLMs, we can easily have LLMs parse input and have it map to deterministic functions in days.

-• vages5 days ago
+• omgwtfbyobbq6 months ago

 It may be a “level of abstraction”, but not a good one, because it is imprecise.